-They’ve carefully established and segmented their target market, and created specific offers and messages for each market segment.
-They spend thousands of dollars in advertising and direct mail campaigns in hot pursuit of more leads, more customers, and more foot traffic.
+They’ve carefully established and segmented their target market and created specific offers and messages for each market segment.
+They spend thousands of dollars on advertising and direct mail campaigns in hot pursuit of more leads, more customers, and more foot traffic.

 Look Inward For More Business

 Successful businesses that see sustained growth have a double-edged marketing strategy.
 They focus their efforts outward – marketing to new potential customers – as well as inward – on existing customers and referral business.